Murder Must Advertise: Plot

 After having a drink in a Covent Garden pub, newspaper reporter Hector Puncheon discovers that someone has slipped cocaine into his coat pocket.
 Chief Inspector Charles Parker, Wimsey's brother-in-law, suspects that Puncheon has stumbled on Milligan's drugs gang, but finds no further suspicious activity there.
 It appears that the cocaine is being distributed from a different pub each week.

 Puncheon spots a man from the pub who is behaving suspiciously, and who almost immediately falls in front of a train and is killed.
 Searching the man's flat, Wimsey and Parker discover a phone book with the names of many pubs ticked off, including the one in Covent Garden.
 Wimsey realises what has been happening.
 One of Pym's major clients runs a newspaper advertisement every Friday, the headline for which is approved a few days earlier.
 The first letter of the headline is being used to indicate the pub for that week, with Tallboy covertly supplying the letter to the gang in advance.

-Milligan is killed in an 'accident', and Wimsey is nearly jailed for the murder of Dian de Momerie (also the gang's work).
+Milligan is killed in an 'accident', and Wimsey – in his identity as Bredon – is nearly jailed for the murder of Dian de Momerie (also the gang's work).
 The police want to catch the ringleaders during their next weekly drug distribution.
-Using the phone book, all they need to find the next pub is the letter for the week – as provided by Tallboy.
+Using the phone book, all they need to find the next pub is the letter for the week, as provided by Tallboy.

 Wimsey is sure that Tallboy killed Victor Dean, but he does not want to act until the gang has been rounded up.
 On the night of the next drug distribution, Tallboy comes to Wimsey's flat to confess.
-He says that he was lured into the scheme with an innocent-sounding story and the offer of money, when he was in financial difficulty, but soon became trapped.
+He says that, when he was in financial difficulty, he was lured into the scheme with an innocent-sounding story and the offer of money but soon became trapped.
 Dean had found out and was blackmailing him, so Tallboy killed Dean, using Ginger Joe's catapult and the scarab, making it look like an accidental fall on the staircase.
 Wanting to spare his wife and child, Tallboy proposes suicide.
-Wimsey, seeing a gang member watching in the street below his window, suggests Tallboy leave, on foot, without looking behind him.
+Wimsey, seeing a gang member watching in the street below his window, suggests Tallboy leave on foot, without looking behind him.
 Both know that the gang's killers are waiting, and Tallboy is knocked down and killed as he walks home.